-Use this position only when the vehicle is completely stopped.
+To prevent transmission damage, use the P (Park) or R (Reverse) position only when the vehicle is completely stopped.

-Use this position to back up.
+Use the R (Reverse) position to back up.
 Make sure the vehicle is completely stopped before selecting the R (Reverse) position.
 The brake pedal must be depressed to move the selector lever from P (Park), N (Neutral) or any drive position to R (Reverse).